Understanding Childhood Apraxia of Speech: A Parent's Guide

 Looking Forward: What to Expect

-Many, in fact the majority of children with apraxia, especially if they receive the right kind of therapy, will attain functional speech.
-Some may never be indistinguishable from their peers in their speech patterns, while others may achieve speech that is just like anyone else’s.
+Many, in fact, the majority of children with apraxia, especially if they receive the right kind of therapy, will attain functional speech.
+Some may always have speech patterns different from their peers, while others may achieve speech that is just like anyone else’s.
 Every child's path is different.

 The most important thing is that your child learns to express himself confidently and effectively.
-Sometimes that’s through verbal language, sometimes it’s through some mixing of language and communication, and for a lot of kids, it’s technology that accommodates their ways of communicating.
+Sometimes that’s through verbal language, sometimes it’s through some mixing of language and communication, and for many kids, it’s technology that accommodates their ways of communicating.

 Taking the Next Step

-The child who you suspect has childhood apraxia of speech, or whom you already have received a diagnosis for and are seeking out support is not alone (and neither are you).
-Every day we at CommuniKids journey alongside families traveling this road.
+The child who you suspect has childhood apraxia of speech, or whom you have already received a diagnosis for and are seeking support for, is not alone (and neither are you).
+Every day, we at CommuniKids journey alongside families travelling this road.

 The thing to do right this minute is to trust your instincts.
 And no one knows your child better than you.
 If you worry about their verbal progress, those concerns are real and may merit further examination.

 Your child wants to speak with the world.
-Sometimes they just need a little encouragement speaking up.
+Sometimes they just need a little encouragement to speak up.
 That’s precisely what we’re here for.

 Ready to take the next step?
 Contact CommuniKids Speech today to learn how our skilled professionals can help your children with their communication skills.
-Find out more about how you can utilize our speech therapy and begin your child on the road to clear communication.
+Learn more about how to use our speech therapy services to help your child develop clear communication skills.
 Because all children deserve to be heard.

 Next